Kate Winslet Reveals How She Overcame ‘Blubber’ Nickname And Bullying

 “I had been bullied at school.
 They called me Blubber.
 Teased me for wanting to act,” shared Kate.
 “Locked me in the cupboard.
 Laughed at me.”

-Winslet says the hurtful words were powerful and left her self-esteem damaged, because she began to believe she wasn’t good enough.
+Winslet says the hurtful words were powerful and left her self esteem damaged, because she began to believe she wasn’t good enough.
 Fat shamed for not having the perfect body, according to her classmates, Kate says she rarely experienced the joy of receiving a compliment.
 Instead, she took the insults to heart.

 Even though she had bad experiences in high school, Kate cautions current teens not to take those years for granted, because they will never get back those years.
 Instead, Ms. Winslet wants younger generations to fight for their dreams and to get the most out of every day.
 She hopes her message will be heard by those needing that extra boost, as she explains that she didn’t let bullies defeat her spirit.